SoumyaLekkala77/weatherapp/README.md

 [docker](https://www.docker.com/)
 ### Cloud: Any public cloud infrastructure provider : Tested on AWS EC2
 [AWS](https://aws.amazon.com/free/)
 .You can access the running App using: "http://13.59.15.159:8000/".
 Provided my public IP of the EC2 instance is still the same.
+Let me know if it is not accessible, I'll check the public IP.
 ## How to run the app

 * To run the app in local: